araujofrancisco/local-ai-bench/README.md

 # Local-AI-Bench

-Local-first, plugin-based LLM benchmarking for [Ollama](https://ollama.com) hosts on your own network.
+Local-first, plugin-based LLM benchmarking for OpenAI-Compatible API hosts on your own network.

 Local-AI-Bench discovers models from one or more Ollama hosts, runs configurable